markurusov1/defischolar_site/content/docs/blockchain/sample_transaction.md

-# A Step-by-Step Transaction: Mark to Evan
+# A Step-by-Step Transaction: David to John

-To understand how money moves in DeFi, let's look at a simple scenario where Mark sends 3 Bitcoins to Evan.
+To understand how money moves in DeFi, let's look at a simple scenario where David sends 3 Bitcoins to John.

 ## Transaction Overview

 {{% steps %}}
 1. ## Creation and Broadcast

-   **Signing**: Mark signs the transaction with his wallet’s private key to prove ownership of the coins.
+   **Signing**: David signs the transaction with his wallet’s private key to prove ownership of the coins.
    **Mempool**: The transaction enters a "mempool," a digital waiting room for unconfirmed transactions.
    **Visibility**: While all nodes can see the transaction, it isn't permanent yet; miners must listen for these broadcasts to prevent double-spending